rmsmportier/CMSCI120Base/chapter3.md

 Complete instructions in the script.py to the right.

 *** =instructions
-- Complete the *print* statement with the phrase 'Hello World!'
+- Complete the *print* function with the phrase 'Hello World!'
 - Press Submit Answer

 *** =hint
-- Replace Hello World! for the blanks in the print statement
+- Replace Hello World! for the blanks in the print function
 - Be sure to keep the " ", and to include ! at end of the phrase

 *** =pre_exercise_code